nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Overview.md

 - taking photos would depend on if the printer is up and printing, there is no point in capturing images if printer is off or not printing, at least just for time-lapse videos.
-- taking photos does not have to be realitme or fast, we usually need image once per 10 seconds.
+- taking photos does not have to be real time or fast, we usually need image once per 10 seconds.
 - I know I can add printer to HomeAssistant, but my experience with HomeAssistant is a bit problematic, mainly because development phase.